sderev/wslshot/README.md

 ## Windows Configuration

 Before using `wslshot`, it's essential to configure the Windows Snipping Tool to save screenshots automatically.
-It should be the default behavior, but if that's not the case, here is how to enable the automatic save of screenshots in the Windows Snipping Tool:
+It should be the default behavior; if it's not, here's how to enable automatic saving of screenshots in the Windows Snipping Tool:

 1. Open the Snipping Tool.
 1. Click on "Settings...".